RafaelVi/go-first-steps/README.md

 # go-first-steps
-My first project usign the go language, with some tutorial and indtroduction tips.
+My first project usign the go language, with some tutorial and introduction tips.